Fight, flight, or freeze.

-I think we’ve all heard the phrase.
-It refers to the way each person is hard-wired to react to real or perceived danger.
-Psychologists have recently added another option, giving us three ways we might respond to threats: we fight back, we flee, or we freeze up.
+I think we’ve all heard variations of this phrase.
+It refers to the way each person is hard-wired to react to real or perceived danger: we fight back, we flee, or we freeze up.
 This happens in life-or-death situations, but it also occurs on a smaller scale whenever we feel endangered:

 At the mall, when you see someone who mistreated you in the past